TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

      apply for a permit from the Commissioner in accordance with the provisions of this By-law.

-(b)  Any person who, on or after the effective date of this
+(b) No person, on or after the effective date of this By-
-     By-law, places a newsrack or causes a newsrack to be placed on a sidewalk or public way in the town, shall, within fourteen (14) days after locating said newsrack on a sidewalk or public way, apply for a permit from the Commissioner in accordance with the provisions of this By-law.
+    law, shall place a newsrack or cause a newsrack to be placed on a sidewalk or public way in the town without a valid permit received from the Commissioner in accordance with the provisions of this By-law.
+A newsrack on a sidewalk or public way without such permit affixed to it may be removed immediately by the Commissioner.

 (c)  The Commissioner shall provide a permit application
      form which shall be completed by every person who